Lahm21111/Literature_Review/README.md

 8. A multi-task approach outperforms the state-of-the-art technique of position estimation in most testing scenraios.

+## 34. Speaker Distance Estimation in Enclosures From Signal-Channel Audio

+### Summary:

+This paper proposes a novel approach for continuous distance estimation from audio signals using a convolutional recurrent neural network with an attention module.
+Unlike traditional classification-based methods, this approach enables finer-grained distance estimation by focusing on relevant temporal and spectral features.
+Extensive experiments on four datasets across three levels of realism demonstrate the model's effectiveness, achieving an absolute error of 0.11m in a noiseless synthetic scenario, 1.30m in a hybrid scenario, and 0.50m in real-world conditions.

+### Take Away Information:

+1. The author proposed a CRNN based model which could predict the distance of the audio source in noiseless and noisy scenarios.

+2. STFT is used for the input feature and sinus and cosinus maps of the phase is used for a smoother ontinuous representation

+3. An attention module is desined to filter the noise in the environment.

+4. ELU is used to avoid dead neurons

+5. The model is test on three dataset: simulation, hybrid and real dataset

+6. Result with one microphone seems to be better than the method with binural microphone.
+To some extent, the head-related transfer functions might make it harder for the model to associate spectrotemporal reverberation.

+7. GRU is important for the estimation, also attention module could provide a better performance in the long range.

+8.
 # Network Structure

 ## 1. Seld Net (DoA (Multi) Sound Source Estimation)